26 Delectable hand pies from around the world

 Bridie – Scotland

-A small, savoury pie filled with minced steak, butter, onions and beef seasoned with salt and pepper.
+A small Scottish hand held pie to enjoy filled with minced steak, butter, onions and beef seasoned with salt and pepper.
 The name apparently comes from the pies being served at weddings or possibly to Margaret Bridie who sold the pies at the Buttermarket in Forfar.

 Öçpoçmaq – Russia